xindixu/todo-time-tracker/db/accessors/README.md

 When adding new tests to the suite:

-1. Add test methods to `UserAccessorTestSuite`
+1. Add test methods to the appropriate test suite (`UserAccessorTestSuite` or `TaskAccessorTestSuite`)
 2. Use the existing `suite.accessor` and `suite.dbConnection`
 3. Follow the naming convention: `Test{MethodName}_{Scenario}`
 4. Use `require` for setup assertions and `assert` for test assertions